youngmin-jin/multi-class-classification-keras-autokeras-comparison/update.md

 # 141023
 Jin)
 - The number of <ins>epochs has been changed from 300 to 100</ins> due to consuming time resulting from the expanded grid.
 This change has been applied to all the models to maintain consistency.
-The results and codes of the <ins>1 models , s2, and t2 have been uploaded</ins>, and the i2 and 3 models' will be updated as soon as the results come out.
-(The i2 model is running almost over two days..)
+The results and codes of the <ins>1 and 2 models have been uploaded</ins>, and the 3 models' will be updated as soon as the results come out.
-- The 2 models are running with the expanded grid (neurons=[100,500,1000,1500,2000])
+- The 2 models have been run with the expanded grid (neurons=[100,500,1000,1500,2000])
-- According to the results of the s2 and t2, <ins>the expanded grid does not significantly impact on the higher performance</ins> as they showed the similar or lower scores.
+- According to the results of the 2 models, <ins>the expanded grid does not significantly impact on the better performance</ins> as they showed the similar or lower scores even though the best parameters of number of neurons are higher.
 - <ins>The i2 without data augmentation worked fine</ins> in the test running.
 I am planning to apply data augmentation to the i3 after getting the results of 2 models.

 <br/>